The Urine Doping Control: Step-by-step

 Notification and Identification

-The control staff must provide proof of identity.
-The athlete receives written notification of the place, time and type of control.
+The control staff identify themselves and the athlete is informed about the notification and upcoming control.
 He is informed of his rights and obligations.
-The control staff ensure that the athlete’s identity has been established in the proper manner e.g. by means of an identity card, driving licence or by a third person accompanying him.
-The athlete should sign the doping control form to confirm that he received notification of the doping control.
+The control staff ensure that the athlete’s identity has been established in the e.g. by means of an identity card, driving licence or accompanying third party.
+By signing the doping control form, the athlete confirms that he received notification of the doping control and that he has understood the correlated rights and obligations.

 In the control area